 While tech is helping keep the farm industry afloat, the Hemp plant may be the crop to revitalize it.
 Many consumers are looking for products that contain Hemp Extract, making the demand for Hemp-derived CBD at an all-time high.
 The market for Hemp equates to new jobs and opportunities for farmers.
 Hemp is one of the fastest growing plants and can thrive in almost any climate or soil.
 It matures in as few as 100 days whereas most trees take 50-100 years.
 Hemp can also mitigate erosion and protect neighboring plants from heavy metals, toxins and pesticides.

 Products made from Hemp are 100% biodegradable and can be reused or recycled.
 Research has also shown that Hemp can help reduce global warming due to the massive amounts of carbon dioxide it absorbs.
 Industrial Hemp has extensive roots that penetrate deep into the soil, securing water and nutrients vital to plant development.
 Hemp’s large roots recover nutrients that may otherwise be lost and readies the soil for future crops.
 Most Hemp products are non-toxic, renewable and stronger than conventional plastics.

 The Hemp plant is rich in CBD, or Hemp Extract.
-Current studies show that CBD contains anti-inflammatory, antioxidant and anti-anxiety properties.
 CBD’s properties have the potential to provide therapeutic assistance for our overall health and wellness.
-Reported benefits of Hemp Extract have included relief from pain, inflammation, stress, sleep deprivation and more.
-Further research is being conducted to determine the usefulness of CBD in the treatment of severe health conditions.
+Reported benefits of Hemp Extract have included relief stress, sleep deprivation and more.
+Further research is being conducted to determine the breadth of benefits Hemp Extract may be able to provide.
 Hemp seeds also contain high levels of fatty acids and other essential nutrients to boost health.